Wasp nest control - how we kill wasp nests?

-Yes common wasps do build nests in old vole and rabbit burrows, under walls, patios, just about anywhere that they can fit and where it is dry with enough space for them to build their nest.How can you tell if a wasp nest is active?
+Yes, common wasps do build nests in old vole and rabbit burrows, under walls, patios, just about anywhere that they can fit and where it is dry with enough space for them to build their nest.How can you tell if a wasp nest is active?

-If you have found a wasp or hornet nest and you are unsure if it is "alive".
-From a safe distance take a moment and just watch the nest, if it is active you will see wasps leaving and returning to the nest, also you will see wasps crawling over the exterior of the nest as they make repairs and add nest material.
+If you have found a wasp or hornet nest and you are unsure if it is "live".
+From a safe distance take a moment and watch the nest, if it is active you will see wasps leaving and returning to the nest; also you will see wasps crawling over the exterior of the nest as they make repairs and add nest material.

 Please take a look at our other pages for further assistance in identifying wasp and hornet nests

-You will know if you are allergic to wasp and bee stings when you arrive at hospital in an ambulance after being stung.
+You will know if you are allergic to wasp and bee stings when you arrive at the hospital in an ambulance after being stung.

-Whatever your wasp problem is, we can deal with it for you in a fast and safe manner and prevent anyone from going through the discomfort of having a nasty sting.Back to top▲
+Whatever your wasp problem is, we can deal with it for you in a fast, friendly and safe manner, preventing anyone from going through the discomfort of having a nasty sting.Back to top▲

 We charge a set fee of £45.00 to treat a Wasp or Hornet nest regardless of its location.

 There are no hidden extras for call outs, climbing ladders, working in lofts or unnecessary treatments.

 We can treat any additional nests that you have found on your property if you want us too while we are there.
 For this, we charge another £10.00 per nest (obviously if treated on the day of the original call out).